Flirting in the Digital Age: Sliding into DMs Like a Pro

 Megan

 Flirting has evolved.
 Gone are the days of passing notes or making eyes across the room—welcome to the era of digital charm.
-Sliding into someone’s DMs (direct messages) is now the modern-day equivalent of a pick-up line, but just like in-person flirting, there’s an art to getting it right.
-Whether you’re testing the waters with someone new or sparking a connection with a long-time crush, here’s how to slide into DMs like a pro.
+Sliding into someone’s DMs is the modern-day pick-up line, but just like in-person flirting, there’s an art to getting it right.
+Whether you’re sparking a connection with a new crush or building on existing chemistry, here’s how to slide into DMs like a pro.

 1. Start With Context

-Random messages out of the blue can come off as awkward or even creepy.
-The key to a successful DM slide is context.
-Engage with their content—react to a story, comment on a post, or find a shared interest as a natural starting point.
+Random messages out of the blue can feel awkward—or worse, creepy.
+The key to a successful DM slide is relevance.
+Engage with their content first, then start a conversation naturally.

 • She posts about hiking: “That trail looks amazing!
 Where is it?
 I’ve been looking for new spots to explore.”